-- Submit documents such as: - Quotes or estimates from businesses for equipment or services. - Letters of commitment written by financial institutions or other organizations that will be providing funding through loans or credit. - Letters from your financial institutions showing you have sufficient cash reserves to fund this project.
+- Submit documents such as: - o Quotes or estimates from businesses for equipment or services. - Letters of commitment written by financial institutions or other organizations that will be providing funding through loans or credit. - Letters from your financial institutions showing you have sufficient cash reserves to fund this project.

-Work plan and timeline
+Workplan and timeline

-Create a work plan using the example format shown below.
+- When do you plan to start your project? (mm/dd/yyyy) - Create a workplan using the example format shown below.
 You should include the steps that you will take to successfully complete your project.
-For example, you might include target dates for requesting quotes, installing and testing equipment, and full launch of the equipment.
-You may also upload your work plan as an Excel or Word file.
+For example, you might include target dates for requesting quotes, installing and testing equipment, and fully launching the equipment.
 Example: